We will be closed from December 22nd - January 9th. Merry Christmas & Happy New Year!

 Newcastle’s older inner suburbs carry a high share of pre-1960 housing.
 Mayfield, Hamilton, Cooks Hill, New Lambton, and Adamstown have streets of weatherboard cottages and federation homes that sit on brick piers with raised timber floors.
 The subfloor zone is often shallow, sometimes uneven, and frequently shares space with old plumbing or unused fill.

-Newer rings around Newcastle add their own challenges.
 Post-war brick veneer through Lake Macquarie, Charlestown, and Cardiff often sit on concrete stumps with similar low clearance, and Hunter river-flat suburbs can have damp ground conditions that influence what product is appropriate.
 Coastal humidity is another factor compared to inland NSW, which is why the moisture check happens before any insulation goes in.

 For standard installs, polyester batts are tied or stapled to the bearers and joists from below.
 This is the most thermally effective method when access permits.
 Where the crawl space is too tight along one wall or under a specific room, an installer may use thinner foil-faced products, install only the accessible sections, or recommend access from above by temporarily lifting floorboards in finished rooms.
 Each approach gets weighed against cost, disruption, and final thermal performance.